mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Functions That Use `this`

-In functions that use `this`,
-its type can be declared as if it is the first parameter even though it is not passed that way.
+In functions that use `this`, the type of `this` can be declared as if it is the first parameter even though it is not passed that way.
 This is a rarely used feature.
 It is better to define the function as a method in a class.